 Biofilms are complex communities of microorganisms that grow on solid surfaces enclosed in a matrix of polymeric substances.
-The term “algal biofilms” therefore refers to microalgae dominated biofilm communities that colonize illuminated surfaces in the presence of moisture and nutrient.
+The term “algal biofilms” refers to microalgae-dominated biofilm communities that colonize illuminated surfaces in the presence of moisture and nutrients.
 Algal biofilms have been a research focus for wastewater treatment.

-The piece is supposedly aimed to make us reflect on current environmental issues, previously unused regenerative potentials in our societies and with the workshop, have maybe more hands-on experience with the role and potential of biotechnology.
+The piece is supposedly aimed to make us reflect on current environmental issues, and previously unused regenerative potentials in our societies and, with the workshop, have maybe more hands-on experience with the role and potential of biotechnology.